alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - The deployment will take around 20 minutes.
 Most of this is running the setup scripts after creating the VM.

+- Once deployment is complet, generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
+  - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
+  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`

 ### Configure Active Directory

 - Connect to the new Domain controller via Remote Desktop client over the VPN connection at the IP address \<first-three-octets\>.250 (e.g. 10.250.x.250)

 - Login with the admin credentials from the secret named "admin-dsg\<X\>-\<environment\>-dc" in the Safe Haven Management KeyVault (created in the "Prepare secrets" section above

-- Generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
-  - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
-  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`

-- Download the "DSG-DC.zip" scripts file using an SAS-authenticated URL of the form [https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DC.zip\<sas-token>](https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DC.zip%25253csas-token>) (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download the "DSG-DC.zip" scripts file using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Scripts/DSG-DC.zip<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

 - You may be prompted to add the site to a whitelist.
 If so, then add the site and restart Internet Explorer.